-Mr Kevin Stevenson Chairman Australian Accounting Standards Board PO Box 204, Collins Street WEST VICTORIA 8007 By Email: standard@aasb.gov.au 28 February 2011 Grant Thornton Australia Limited ABN 41 127 556 389 Level 17, 383 Kent Street Sydney NSW 2000 Locked Bag Q800 QVB Post Office Sydney NSW 1230 T +61 2 8297 2400 F +61 2 9299 4445 E info.nsw@au.gt.com W www.grantthornton.com.au Dear Kevin EXPOSURE DRAFT ED 207 AMENDMENTS TO AASB 7 FINANCIAL INSTRUMENTS - DISCLOSURES: TIER 2
+Mr Kevin Stevenson Chairman Australian Accounting Standards Board PO Box 204, Collins Street WEST VICTORIA 8007 By Email: standard@aasb.gov.au

+9 May 2011

+Grant Thornton Australia Limited ABN 41 127 556 389

+Level 17, 383 Kent Street Sydney NSW 2000 Locked Bag Q800 QVB Post Office Sydney NSW 1230

+T +61 2 8297 2400 F +61 2 9299 4445 E info.nsw@au.gt.com W www.grantthornton.com.au

+Dear Kevin

+EXPOSURE DRAFT TIER 2 SUPPLEMENT TO ED 195 DEFINED BENEFIT PLANS IASB ED 2013/3

-Grant Thornton Australia Limited (Grant Thornton) is pleased to provide the Australian Accounting Standards Board with its comments on this Tier 2 ED 207 (the ED).
+Grant Thornton Australia Limited (Grant Thornton) is pleased to provide the Australian Accounting Standards Board with its comments on this Tier 2 ED 195 (the ED).
 We have considered the ED, and set out our comments in the Appendix.

 Grant Thornton's response reflects our position as auditors and business advisers to the Australian business community.
 We work with listed and privately held companies, government, industry, and not-for-profit organisations (NFPs).
 This submission has benefited with some initial input from our clients, Grant Thornton International, and discussions with key constituents.

 We note that the IASB has not indicated whether it will amend its IFRS for SMEs accounting standard for non-publicly accountable entities, and on that basis we believe the AASB should not finalise any decisions on RDR disclosures until the IASB has considered this further, given that the RDR is 'loosely' based on the IFRS for SMEs disclosures.

 We also note that the UK Accounting Standards Board has issued its 3 Tier reporting ED in October 2010 and that includes an RDR type accounting standard in addition to IFRS and IFRS for SMEs.
-We suggest that the AASB should compare its ED 207 proposals to that contained in the UK RDR ED.
+We suggest that the AASB should compare its ED 195 proposals to that contained in the UK RDR ED.

 Grant Thornton does not believe that at this time the ED 207 amendments should mandatorily apply to non-publicly accountable entities.
-Instead Grant Thornton believes that the AASB should allow the IFRS for SMEs accounting standard as an option for non-publicly accountable entities.
+Instead Grant Thornton believes that the AASB should allow the IFRS for SMEs accounting standard as an option for nonpublicly accountable entities.
 Adoption of IFRS recognition and measurement principles which the AASB believes necessitates an increase in disclosures compared to IFRS for

+Grant Thomton Australia Limited is a member firm within Grant Thomton International Ltd. Grant Thomton International Ltd and the member firms are not a worldwide partnership.
+Grant Thomton Australia Limited, together with its subsidiaries and related entities, delivers its services independently in Australia.

 SMEs, does add significant complexity and costs that would not be borne by similar structured overseas entities.

 If you require any further information or comment, please contact me.

 Yours sincerely GRANT THORNTON AUSTRALIA LIMITED

-Keith Reilly

-National Head of Professional Standards
+Keith Reilly National Head of Professional Standards

 Appendix 1: Preliminary comments

 ED questions

-1 Whether you agree with the AASB disclosure proposals for Tier 2 set out in the attached analysis.
+1 Whether you agree with the AASB disclosure proposals in paragraphs 33A and 125A- 125K of ED 195 in relation to Tier 2 entities as set out in the Analysis of Proposed Disclosures section below: